ccrome/whoismakingnews/content/homepage/welcome.md

 weight: 10
 header_menu: true
 ---
-This is site contains a set of data and statistical analysis of that data, nothing more.
-The data, like the facts, don't care about anyone's feelings, or politics.
-The site was set up for two reasons: 1) because people wanted to see and check the data that goes into my TikTok series,
+This site was set up for two reasons: 1) because people wanted to see and check the data that goes into my TikTok series,
    {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}} and 2) because I believe that data matters - it's vital that all this data be verifiable and that any researcher or fact checker can have easy access.
+The site contains a set of data and statistical analysis of that data, nothing more.
+The data, like the facts, don't care about anyone's feelings, or politics.

 ####
 The Goal: fact checking right wing narratives about sex crimes against children. <BR>